OCA/l10n-thailand/l10n_th_account_tax_branch_operating_unit/readme/DESCRIPTION.rst

-This module is used for companies with multiple branches to accurately separate financial reporting by branch.
+This module allows you to add branch within tax line and withholding tax.
+By default, it depend on branch of header (if any)